tombatossals/angular-leaflet-directive/doc/defaults.md

 And after that, in our HTML code we will define our leaflet directive like this:
 ```
-<leaflet defaults="defaults"></leaflet>
+&lt;leaflet defaults="defaults">&tl;/leaflet>
 ```

 And that's all.
-A full example of using this attribute can be found [here](http://tombatossals.github.io/angular-leaflet-directive/examples/custom-parameters-example.html).
+An example of how to use this attribute can be found [here](http://tombatossals.github.io/angular-leaflet-directive/examples/0104-basic-custom-parameters-example.html).